ShaneWalsh/pic-highlighter-configurator/README.md

 Elements will inherit their parent's settings, like line, shape, color etc.
 To move elements around, click selectElements.
 Then left click and drag to move.
 Doubleclick to select element for editing.
+Hold Shift to Redraw current element, or add another point to a Line.

 ## OOS
 Editing